 The public provident fund is established by the central government.
 One can voluntarily open an account with any nationalized bank or post office.
 The account can be opened in the name of individuals including minor.

-The minimum amount is Rs.500 which can The rate of interest at present is 8.7% per annum, which is also tax-free.
+The minimum amount is Rs.500 which can The rate of interest at present is 7.9% per annum, which is also tax-free.
 The entire balance can be withdrawn on maturity.
 Interest received is tax free.
 The maximum amount which can be deposited every year is Rs.
-1,00,000 in an account.
+1,50,000 in an account.
 The interest earned on the PPF subscription is compounded.
-All the balance that accumulates over time is exempt from wealth tax.
 Moreover, it has low risk – risk attached is Government risk.
 PPF is available at post offices and banks.

 The problem with PPF is its lack of liquidity.
 One can withdraw the investment made in 1st year only in 7th year.
 However, loan against investment is available from 3rd financial year.
 If liquidity is not an issue, you should invest as much as you can in this scheme before looking for other fixed income investment options.